MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-full-outer.md

 >[!TIP]
 >Take a closer look at the message at the bottom of the Merge window that reads *"The selection matches 4 of 4 rows from the first table, and 3 of 4  rows from the second table"* as this is crucial to understand the result that you get from this operation.

-In the **Countries** table you have the *Country* Spain with the id 4, but there are no records for *CountryID* 4 in the Sales table, hence why only 3 of 4 rows from the right table found a match.
-All rows from the right table that didn't have matching rows from the left tablee will be grouped and shown in a new row in the output table with no values for the fields from the left table.
+In the **Countries** table, you have the *Country* Spain with the id 4, but there are no records for *CountryID* 4 in the Sales table, hence why only 3 of 4 rows from the right table found a match.
+All rows from the right table that didn't have matching rows from the left table will be grouped and shown in a new row in the output table with no values for the fields from the left table.

 ![No matching rows on left table for full outer join](images/me-merge-operations-full-outer-no-matching-rows.png)